dillonforrest/startup/_posts/2015-04-15-losing-weight-while-starting-up.md

 #### Cheat meals

-It's generally recommended that you have cheat meals or cheat days.
-I cheat pretty liberally on weekends.
+It's generally recommended that you indulge in cheat meals or cheat days.
+I cheat liberally on weekends.
 From Friday night until Sunday, I basically eat whatever I want with occasional self-restraint.
 If I cheat a ton during the weekend, I tend to not lose as much weight during the following week.
 When I monitor my Sundays, I lose much more weight during the following week.
 Experiment with a cheating pattern which works best for you.

 #### Snacks